trevorwh113/Web_Dev_QA_Project/README.md

     pytest tests/integration
     pytest tests/end-to-end
     ```
-**NOTE FOR END-TO-END TESTS:** These tests use the Playwright tool and require the app to be running in the
+**For End-To-End Tests:** These tests use the Playwright tool and require the app to be running in the
 localhost.
-    a.
-Ensure Playwright is installed:
+1. Ensure Playwright is installed:
     ```bash
     pip install -r requirements.txt
     ```

-    b.
-Run the following command to complete installation of the browsers:
+2. Run the following command to complete installation of the browsers:
     ```bash
     playwright install
     ```

-    c.
-Make sure `app.py` is running so that Playwright can simulate user interactions.
+3. Make sure `app.py` is running so that Playwright can simulate user interactions.
 If it is not, run this command once again:
      ```bash
     python app.py
     ```